 The Table Cafe Interiors

-The restaurant is glass fronted so you get a great view overlooking Southwark Street.
+The restaurant is glass-fronted, so you get a great view overlooking Southwark Street.
 The interior is contemporary and relaxed with wooden floors and wooden furniture.
-There is more seating towards the back / side of the restaurant which would be a lovely place to sit on a sunny day (I hope that’s soon!).
+There is more seating towards the back and side of the restaurant, which would be a lovely place to sit on a sunny day (I hope that’s soon!).
 With an open kitchen, you get to see the chef and team preparing your food.
 This is a great place to get together with your lover, friends or family.

 The Table Cafe Information

-To find out more about this independent restaurant go to The Table Cafe Website.
+To find out more about this independent restaurant, go to The Table Cafe Website.
 The address is 83 Southwark Street, London SE1 0HX.
 The nearest stations are Southwark (Jubilee Line), Borough (Northern Line), Waterloo East (Southeastern Trains).
 It’s behind the back of the Tate Modern.
-Current opening times listed are Monday to Wednesday 7.30am-10.30pm, Thursday and Friday 7.30am-11.30pm, Saturday and Sunday 8.30am-4.30pm.
+Check online for current opening times.
+Enjoy your brunch!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for visiting with me.